I love working out, but I don't love using the public showers afterward, especially when other men don't know these unspoken rules.

-Disclaimer: For some reason (as you can see from the very opinionated comments below), many people find this article offensive.
-My intent is not to be offensive, but merely to point out some useful tips for how to behave in the locker room.
+Disclaimer: My intent is not to be offensive, but merely to point out some useful tips for how to behave in the locker room.
 Also, perhaps I've just been naïve, but I had no idea that men's locker rooms are a common area where guys "cruise" other guys or look for potential partners.
 I certainly don't do this.
-I'm simply there to workout and cleanup afterwards.
+I'm simply there to work out and clean up afterwards.

 Locker Room Shower Etiquette